HarishNichi/book/blueprint.md

 *   Anirudh accepts Arjun's guidance.

 ### SCENE 4: The Love That Grows
 *   Montage of Anirudh's training with Arjun, focusing on advanced techniques.
+*   Montage of Anirudh's training with Arjun, focusing on advanced techniques.
 *   Anirudh's interactions with Meera increase as she treats his injuries.
 *   Their relationship deepens through shared moments and understanding.